nv-morpheus/Morpheus/docs/source/basics/cpu_only_mode.md

 -->

 # Morpheus CPU-Only Mode
 By default Morpheus is designed to take advantage of the GPU for accelerated processing.
-However, there are cases where you may want to run Morpheus on a system without access to a GPU.
-To address this need Morpheus provides a CPU only execution mode.
+However, there are cases where it may be necessary to run Morpheus on a system without access to a GPU.
+To address this need, Morpheus provides a CPU only execution mode.
 Many stages within Morpheus require a GPU to run while others can operate in both GPU and CPU execution mode.
 Attempting to add a GPU only stage to a pipeline that is configured to operate in CPU only mode will result in an error.

 ## Execution Modes
 By default Morpheus will run in GPU execution mode.
 Users have the choice of specifying the execution mode with either the Python API or from the command line.

-## CPU Only Pipelines
 ### Python API
 Execution modes are defined in the `morpheus.config.ExecutionMode` enumeration, which is then specified in the `execution_mode` attribute of the `morpheus.config.Config` object.
-The following example demonstrates how to explicitly set the execution mode of a pipeline to CPU only:
+The following example demonstrates how to set the execution mode of a pipeline to CPU only:

 ```python
 from morpheus.config import Config